 How is the evaluation process between the phases?
 I mean: will it be the people who give feedback at the end of the phase, the same people evaluating the proposal for the next phase?
 If not, how will you avoid the incoherence that may occur between the difference of criteria among those who give feedback during execution and external consultants who haven’t been during the execution process of the project?

-The evaluation committee will be the same during the whole process.
+The intention is to maintain the same evaluation committee during the whole process.
 The 4 procurers will be directly involved and lead the process.
 The committee will apply the evaluation criteria stated in the request for tender document.
 It will be able to review specific issues with external experts but final decisions will be made by the committee.

 No, participating in the OMC is not mandatory for participating in the tender.
 However, submitting the supply-side questionnaire helps the procurers to fine-tune the final requirements according to the market.
 So, it is much appreciated and highly advisable for the suppliers.